IronRocket/pybit/README.md

 # What is it?

-Pybit is a libary written in python that allows you to convert binary to decimal, binary to hex.
+Pybit is a library written in python that allows you to convert binary to decimal, binary to hex.
 One of its key features is bit arrays.

 ## Conversions